 Being within striking distance from Geneva, Chamonix is an attractive choice for a ski weekend or short break.
 It is a great resort to drive to as well - having a car with you is the best way to get the most out of the sprawling, but fantastic Chamonix-Mont Blanc ski area.

 Geneva Airport - 88km / approx 1 hour

 Geneva is by far the easiest airport for accessing Chamonix.
-For private or shared transfer we'd recommend Ski Lifts , or there is the hire car option as well.
+For private or shared transfer we'd recommend Ski Lifts or AlpyBus who offer our clients a 5% discount using promotional code POWD3RB17.
+Please note this code is only valid if you have booked your accommodation through Powderbeds.There is the hire car option as well.

 Chambéry Airport - 145km / approx 1.5 hours

 There’s not much in the way of public transport between Chambéry and Chamonix, but the drive isn’t too long so you can hire a car or take a private transfer with Ski Lifts

 Lyon Airport - 220 km / approx 2 hours

 Other than hiring a car and driving you can take a private transfer with Ski Lifts as above

 Other than forking out a small fortune for a taxi, your only real option here is hire car, but at 2 hours it is an easily doable drive.

 If you require a hire car for your ski holiday, there are a number of fantastic car rental companies based in Europe.